4K 30Hz vs 4K 60Hz? Is Your Current Video Adapter Living in the Past?

 How It Comes Together

+So, how do these two concepts work together to give picture quality?
 The FPS of the originating device, such as a computer, does not affect the refresh rate of the display/monitor – the latter is a quality the monitor has from its manufacture.

 However, if your computer has a higher FPS than the refresh rate of the monitor, the monitor will miss some of the frames being put out.
 Therefore, the picture quality is capped by the refresh rate of the monitor (4K30 vs 4K60), no matter how good your computer or originating device is.